-SCSA Со ntingency Item Type Requested Description Cost (5%) Total C ost Public Safety Equipment x Dispatch Monitors Replace dispatch monitors with larger screens.
+SCSA Со ntingency Item Type Requested Description Cost (5%) Total Cost Public Safety Equipment x 2-Way CAD/24-7 Link Add a 2-way link between the 24/7 dispatch system and the CAD system.
+All stadium personnel operate on the 24/7 dispatch system.
+SCPD and SCFD operate on the CAD system.
+When public safety personnel are sent on calls, the call must be generated by hand in both systems.
+This causes extra work for dispatchers, however, more importantly this creates delays in reporting and responses to public safety incidents.
+A 2-way link would allow both systems to "talk" to each other and automatically create incidents in each other's system.
+Additionally, without this link, we cannot log officers on which creates an officer safety issue as well as an issue when it comes to management of personnel.
+150,000 7,500 157,500 Public Safety Dispatch Monitors \$ 8,000 \$ 400 \$ 8,400 Equipment • -, , , , , , , , x Replace dispatch monitors with larger screens.
 Our public safety dispatchers utilize several screens at their work stations in order to facilitate their duties.
 The necessary upgrading of our latest public safety communications center's CAD and associated software will require larger screen area to effectively manage the new information.
 These 16 replacement 22" larger monitors are needed to optimize the use and intended application of the latest public safety dispatching software.
 The larger screens are required to view the additional windows from the CAD system and are expected to last five years.
 The prior monitors were purchased six years ago and are 19" monitors.
-The cost includes estimated installation for three workstations. \$ 8,000 \$ 400 \$8 3,400 Public Safety Equipment x Radio Batteries Replace radio batteries that are at the end of their life expectancy.
+The cost includes estimated installation for three workstations.
+Public Safety Radio Batteries 15,514 776 16,290 Equipment x Replace radio batteries that are at the end of their life expectancy.
 This is due to their natural order of deterioration where the expected battery power retention is lost.
 Current radio inventory requires the battery replacement for this reason.
 Radios with batteries performing at full capacity are required for public safety personnel to ensure radios will remain at a functional level during a standard shift.
 Life expectancy is three years.
-15,514 776 16 5,290 Public Safety Equipment x Safety Gear for Special Event Officers & Traffic Control Personnel Add safety gear for traffic control personnel that are a critical element to our public safety deployment.
+Public Safety Equipment x Safety Gear for Special Event Officers & Traffic Control Personnel Add safety gear for traffic control personnel that are a critical element to our public safety deployment.
 Beyond this application, they also provide welcomed guidance and direction to visitors and our neighborhood residents.
 Upon directing traffic and pedestrians, our traffic control staff work amongst vehicles in all types of weather for extended periods of time.
 Rain suits would afford this staff the ability to effectively and safely work in these conditions while remaining dry.
 High visibility jackets will increase our staff's visual recognition increasing their personal safety while performing their duties around vehicles.
 Flashlights and high visibility jackets will increase the public's ability to notice the traffic control staff leading to overall safety of all who visit our footprint and increased recognition of direction offered by this staff.
-7,000 350 7 7,350 Public Safety Equipment x Radio Chargers Add three radio charging stations.
+7,000 350 7,350 Public Safety Radio Chargers 3,000 150 3,150 Equipment x Add three radio charging stations.
 Our radio equipment is critical and, therefore, their serviceability must be maintained.
 Each new radio will require a charging port.
 These three charging stations each have a 6-radio capacity and three are needed to maintain radios at their peak power and usability.
-Having these three charging stations will ensure all radios are ready for use by public safety without the risk of personnel being without this crucial equipment in a functional state.
-3,000 150 3,150 Subtotal CapEx Equipment Costs \$ 1,936,665 \$ 96,834 \$ 2,033 ,499 Total New CapEx Project Costs \$ 4,773,081 \$ 238,655 \$ 5 011 736
+Having these three charging stations will ensure all radios are ready for use by public safety without the risk of personnel being without this crucial equipment in a functional state. , Subtotal CapEx Equipment Costs \$ 2 ,208,523 \$ 110,427 \$ 2,318,950